bumble-tech/appyx/documentation/basics/terminology.md

 A `Node` without any further children.

 #### Parent Node
 A `Node` that has other child Nodes.
-Usually has a `Routing source` too.
+It has a `Routing source` too.

 #### Container
 A `Node` with children whose only responsibility is to coordinate between them.
 This allows both the children and the container to each keep a single responsibility.